xSke/blaseball-site-files/data/thebook.md

 * d.
 A season should start on a "Monday" and therefore conclude on a "Friday".

 ### 2. Postseasons
 * a.
 Each Postseason of Blaseball shall consist of 8 teams.
 These teams shall be the 4 best teams from each league, regardless of division.
 Teams will be ranked by their total wins over the season.
-In the case of ties, teams shall be chosen based on their `Divine Favor`.
-See:  `Divine Favor`
+In the case of ties, teams shall be chosen based on their Divine Favor.
+See:  Divine Favor
 * b.
 The Postseason should start early on a "Saturday" and conclude within the same day.
 If the Postseason lasts into the following day, no `||||| shall be ||||||||, and both teams shall be |||||||||| |||||||| ||||||||||||.`
 * c.
 Postseason rounds should be played in best 3 of 5 game series.
 * d.
 The home team in each Postseason game shall be `the |||||||||||, if the |||||||||||||||||||.`